CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 {: .no_toc }
 Default Value: 10

-The version of the Exchange destination platform.
+The number of times an operation will be attempted before failing.

-Change Conditions: ??
+Change Conditions: Value can be changed.
+Can cause performance issues, not recommended.

 ### Timeout <a name="tptimeout"></a>
 {: .no_toc }